raspberrypilearning/turtle-tracker/en/step_4.md

 Now you need to glide and stamp for each of the coordinates.
 To do this you will need a variable to keep track of the next item in the list.

 --- task ---
-Create a new variable with 'For this sprite only' checked and name it location:
+Create a new variable with 'For this sprite only' checked and name it `location`  :

 ![screenshot of empty lists](images/turtle-location variable.png)